 Do tenants need Contents Insurance?

-While people living in rented accommodation do not need Buildings Insurance (this will be paid by the landlord, it is advisable to take out Contents Insurance to cover their belongings.
-As outlined above, Contents Insurance not only covers possession, but also furniture.
+While people living in rented accommodation do not need Buildings Insurance (this is normally taken out by the landlord) it is advisable to take out Contents Insurance to cover their belongings.
+As outlined above, Contents Insurance not only covers possessions but also furniture.

 If you’re in a house share and only want to insure your own possessions, then you will get a different kind of policy.
 The quote may be lower because you are insuring fewer items, however, as you are living with non-family members, you are treated as a greater risk so you will likely have to pay a higher premium on your contents insurance.
 If you are getting room-only insurance, your room will need to have a lock on it, and any of your items stolen or damaged in communal areas of the building will not be covered.